JSON Web Token

 }

-The JWT token is a signed representation of the JSON structure.
-You can generate a JWT token using the tools at JWT.IO (opens new window).
+Generate a JWT using the tool at JWT.IO (opens new window).

-For example, generation of an HMAC JWT might look like this:
+For example, a generated HMAC JWT might look like:

-Similarly, an identity provider will be able to issue JWT token with the API key embedded in the corresponding JWT claim.
-See here for more information on JWT Workato claim.
+Similarly, an identity provider will be able to issue JWT with the API key embedded in the corresponding JWT claim.
+See JWT Workato claim for more information.

 # Calling an API endpoint with JWT